The-Hacker894/HackerBot/README.md

 ![HackerBot Ban2](https://puu.sh/x5eTi/6925556ee4.png)
 ![HackerBot Ban3](https://puu.sh/x5eUB/325a3f58d0.png)

 There are still more features to come with HackerBot.
-If you ever decide to invite HackerBot to your server just type >help for help.
+Just type >help for help.

 Some Commands below may only work on 0.1 HackerBot not the 0.0.9 Source Code on the GitHub Page.